kalyd0s/swe-3313-fall-2025-team-04/project-plan/technology-selection/README.md

 We chose **Python** as our primary programming language because our team has prior experience using it.
 Python’s simplicity, readability, and extensive library support make it ideal for efficient problem-solving that helps rapid development.

 ## ⚙️Framework

-We chose to use Flask as our web application framework because Python uses it to build web apps and APIs quickly
+We chose to use **Flask** as our web application framework because Python uses it to build APIs quickly and is beginner-friendly.

 ## 📦Storage